TYPO3-Console/TYPO3-Console/README.md

 Currently only a few commands are delivered with the extension, but those delivered are quite useful already.
 And if any other extension adds Extbase command controllers, they will also be useable with the typo3cms command.

-* Flush caches that are defined by extensions (currently only core caches are flushed)
 * convert lowlevel_cleaner to command controller
 * add basic package/extension kickstarting commands
 * add commands to upload extensions to TER (with user interaction for password)